aws-samples/sample-agentic-ai-powered-sales-order-assistant-with-microsoft-teams-slack-integration/README.md

 - `SAP-external-knowledgebase` I will use this knowledgebase to provide supplementary details to SAP and non-SAP data.

-I have considered the following inputs while creating the two knowledge bases, while keeping all other settings at their default values.
+I have considered the following inputs while creating the two Knowledge Bases, while keeping all other settings at their default values.

 * **Provide Knowledge Base details**
      * Knowledge Base name: Choose a name for each knowledge bases with a user-friendly description.
 I have used `Odata-Schema-knowledgebase` and `SAP-external-knowledgebase`.